Tax Year 2018 Tennessee Income Tax Brackets

 |Tax Bracket||Tax Rate|

-Tennessee's income tax rates were last changed one year prior to 2016 for tax year 2015, and the tax brackets have not been changed since at least 2001.
+Tennessee's income tax rates were last changed two years ago for tax year 2016, and the tax brackets have not been changed since at least 2001.

 Tennessee Only Taxes Investment & Dividend Income

 Tennessee only collects income tax on qualifying investment, dividend, and interest income.
 The tax rates on this page only apply to qualifying investment income, and are not imposed on personal income from wages or any income listed on a W-4 form.